arcrad/page_master/README.md

 ## Chunking Logic

 The goal is to break down the content into sentences so that just a few can be put onto each page.
 Currently it is hard-coded to put just two sentences per page.
-However the logic that breaks down the content into sentences is not much more complicated than splitting on the ". " pattern.
+However the logic that breaks down the content into sentences is only a bit more complicated than splitting on the ". " pattern.

 The current approach uses matchAll() with a regex that tries to break on various typical sentence ending patterns.
 Things like period+space, quote+period, question-mark+space, etc. We also want to avoid splitting on abbreviations like "Dr." and "Lt." so those are replaced with placeholders prior to splitting and then restored after.
 That's it.
 Certainly lots of room for improvement.

 ## Keyword Extraction

 To lookup stock images, we need to get a handful of keywords to query with.
+To get keywords the approach is:

+- Split the content on spaces
+- Filter out common words (stop words)
+- De-duplicate the list
+- Sort by word length
+- Return the top-N words

-To get keywords the approach is: split the content on spaces, filter out common words (stop words), de-duplicate the list, and then finally sort by word length and pick the top-N words.
-Obviously the longest words are the most representative of of the core ideas in the content and there are absolutely no better ways to extract key words.
-Obviously.
+Obviously the longest words are the most representative of of the core ideas in the content and there are absolutely no better ways to extract keywords.

 ## Simplification via LLM